encode/django-rest-framework/docs/api-guide/generic-views.md

 **Filtering**:

-* `filter_backend` - The filter backend class that should be used for filtering the queryset.
-Defaults to the same value as the `FILTER_BACKEND` setting.
+* `filter_backends` - A list of filter backend classes that should be used for filtering the queryset.
+Defaults to the same value as the `DEFAULT_FILTER_BACKENDS` setting.

 ### Methods